PolterTzi/open-osr/classes/sorcerer.md

 ## Equipment

-Sorcerer are only proficient with simple weapons.
+Sorcerer are only proficient with simple weapons - lack of training gives them a -4 penalty to attack rolls.
 They can wear armor, but even the light armor interferes with movement needed for magic enough to prevent spellcasting abilities from working.

-All Wizards start with a free spellbook with a single Tier 1 spell in it.

 ## Class abilities